arcus/education_modules/using_redcap_api/using_redcap_api.md

 ![List of applications which includes the "User Rights" application.](media/user_rights.png)<!-- style = "border :1px solid rgb(var(--color-highlight));" -->

 If you have a REDCap project in mind, log in and open that project.
-On the left side, under "Applications," do you see "User Rights"?
+On the left side, under **Applications,** do you see **User Rights**?
 If so, congratulations, you can use this project to experiment with the REDCap API.
 We will only be using the API to access project data, not change or destroy it or add new data, so what we're going to describe here is safe to perform on a real dataset.

 <div class = "warning">